solo-io/gloo/docs/installation/kubernetes.md

 #### 1. Install Glooctl

+If this is your first time running Gloo, you’ll need to download the command-line interface (CLI) onto your local machine.
+You’ll use this CLI to interact with Gloo, including installing it onto your Kubernetes cluster.

+To install the CLI, run:

 `curl -sL https://run.solo.io/gloo/install | sh`

-This will download the latest released `glooctl` into `~/.gloo/bin`.
-Make sure to add `~/.gloo/bin` to your `PATH` if it isn't already.

-If you'd like to download glooctl manually, you can download it from the releases page and place it on your `PATH`.
+Alternatively, you can download the CLI directly via the github releases page.

+Next, add Gloo to your path with:

+`export PATH=$HOME/.gloo/bin:$PATH`

+Verify the CLI is installed and running correctly with:

+`glooctl --version`

 #### 2. Install Gloo to your Kubernetes Cluster using Glooctl